Padinator/Watch-Tip/model/results/target_real_genres/evaluation.md

 Overall PCA shows the correct figure/accuracy.

 # Model parameterizations
-The file [a relative link](progress.txt) contains different parameterizations with different layers of the described model/variants of the model.
+The file [Progress](progress.txt) contains different parameterizations with different layers of the described model/variants of the model.